Architecture Features Conservation, Gilding and Frames Conservation:

 A team of three from McKay Lodge Conservation, Conservators Marcin Pikus and Stefan Dedecek and gilder Dee Pipik, traveled to the capital of New York State, to the James T. Foley United States Courthouse, formerly a United States Post Office.
 The artworks are comprised of 24 reliefs that can be described in four separate groups, all installed in 1935.
 These groups include: (1) two duplicate gilded plaster reliefs of eagles, (2) four aluminum reliefs depicting a wing, hourglass, and globe motif, (3) eight glided and painted plaster reliefs of American historical figures , and (4) two sets of five alabaster reliefs depicting vehicle, rail, air, and sea transportation and the Pony Express.

-After a life of 83 years, the sculpture reliefs were now in need of conservation treatment.
+After a life of 83 years, the building’s art now needed sculpture relief conservation treatment.
 The first part of the project was setting up the equipment to ensure both access and safety.
 The security in the lobby was being upgraded and temporary structures and barriers had been installed to reroute foot traffic, so the team had to improvise solutions securing ladders and scaffolds in position.
 The equipment was essential to perform conservation treatments of the sculpture reliefs mounted on the ceiling and wall, but even the slightest movement of the scaffolding could set off the building’s metal detectors.
 While the team championed the equipment set-up, it could not, however, control that Albany was hit with a blizzard and near-record cold.

 Despite the wintry weather, the conservation treatment proceeded inside the Courthouse.
 Perhaps the most stunning transformation was of the two plaster reliefs by an unknown artist on the ceiling of each of the vestibules.
 Measuring 65 inches by 65 inches, each relief depicts and eagle with wings spread wide, a ribbon in its beak, an olive branch in one claw and a cluster of arrows in the other.